 Under the bonnet is likely to be the same 2.0-litre turbocharged four-cylinder as found in the S3 hatch and sedan, coupled to Audi’s S-tronic seven-speed dual clutch gearbox.
-That means around 310hp and 295 lb-ft on tap – not bad for a small crossover.
+That means around 296hp and 295 lb-ft on tap – not bad for a small crossover.
 Couple that with trick suspension, a reprogrammed stability control setup and larger brakes and the SQ2 should be up to the challenge.

 The quattro all-wheel-drive system may be reconfigured to make the most of the SUV shape as it’s based on the S3, remember, but regardless of how it’s done, there’s no doubting the SQ2 will be one quick machine.
-Let’s hope there’s also a stove-hot RS Q2 in the pipeline (don’t hold your breath, though).
+Let’s hope there’s also a stove-hot RS Q2 in the pipeline.

 Range Rover Velar SVR

 With sister company Jaguar already having unveiled a worked over SUV in the form of the F-Pace SVR, it’s time for Land Rover to launch its own version of a hotted up SUV.